-Fill your Easter baskets with these adorable Chocolate Bunny Silhouettes.
-They are simple to make using chocolate dipped vanilla wafer cookies for the bunny's body and mini marshmallows for the fluffy tail.
+Fill your Easter baskets with these adorable Chocolate Bunny Cookies.
+They are simple to make using chocolate-dipped vanilla wafer cookies and fluffy marshmallow tails.

 parchment paper